-Print Name
+Print Name Email Address

-Email Address
+Street Address

 Business, City/State/Zip

 Business Telephone Business Fax

-I attest that, at the time of this rotation, I had no physician-patient relationship with this student. 🗆 No 🔅 Yes
+At the time of this rotation, did you have a physician-patient relationship with this student. \Box Yes \Box No

-$\Box \mathbf{D.O.} \qquad \Box \mathbf{M.D.}$ Preceptor's Signature Check One Date
+\Box D.O. \Box M.D.
+Preceptor's Signature Check One Date